-How To Speed Up Meetings [3 Easy Steps]
+How To Speed Up Meetings As A Manager [3 Easy Steps]

-To avoid this and get more out of your time at work?
+So how can you avoid this, and get more out of your own time as well as your teams?

 Follow these three tips!